adap/flower/examples/quickstart-huggingface/README.md

 # Federated Learning with HuggingFace Transformers and Flower (Quickstart Example)

-This introductory example to using [🤗HuggingFace Transformers](https://huggingface.co/docs/transformers/en/index) with Flower.
+This introductory example to using [🤗Transformers](https://huggingface.co/docs/transformers/en/index) with Flower.
 The training script closely follows the [HuggingFace course](https://huggingface.co/course/chapter3?fw=pt), so you are encouraged to check that out for a detailed explanation of the transformer pipeline.

 In this example, we will federated the training of a [DistilBERT](https://huggingface.co/distilbert/distilbert-base-uncased) modle on the [IMDB](https://huggingface.co/datasets/stanfordnlp/imdb) dataset.
 The data will be downloaded and partitioned using [Flower Datasets](https://flower.ai/docs/datasets/).
-This example runs best if you have a GPU available.
+This example runs best when a GPU is available.

 ## Set up the project